Moatazxz/depi-test/README.md

 6- commit Id
 7- how to check commits history - git log
-8- you should pull first
+8- you should pull first befor push
+9- branches
+    - git branch to know your branch
+    - git branch <NAME> create new branch
+    - git checkout <BRANCH_NAME> move to the new branch